prototypefund/runde15-turtlemail/README.md

 You can put a custom Django configuration with the name `settings.py` in `/etc/turtlemail` on the filesystem.
 It will be loaded automatically.

+## Administration

+### Imprint, Privacy Policy etc.

+To create pages with static content, use the django admin interface to create "Flat Pages".
+The system will link to these paths:

+- "/pages/legal/"
+- "/pages/privacy/"
+- "/pages/experiment/"

+You can use HTML to format your content.
+When creating the pages, in the advanced options enter "flatpages/default.jinja" as the template name.

+These pages do not support translations at the moment.